• Skip to primary navigation

 Previous years had shown a steady increase in across the board with 2016 having £4.17 million and 2015 having a total of £3.9 million respectively.
 However, 2016 was the first year that there were seven races on each day.
 Previously, Thursday’s card only contained six races, a format which had been in place since the festival switched from three days to four in 2005.

-Prize money starts at £50k for the lowest grade race whilst the pinnacle is the Cheltenham Gold Cup which produces £625k to be won in 2022.
+Prize money starts at £50k for the lowest grade race whilst the pinnacle is the Cheltenham Gold Cup which has a prize fund of £625,000 to be claimed in 2026.

 Great Britain Versus Ireland: The Prestbury Cup